trinhoftheworld/Project-Descriptions-for-Review/Programming Foundations/Make A Web Page.md

 ## Watch Outs

-### Code Pen
+### CodePen
 Students will first start with using an online tool: www.codepen.io.
-Most of them will be using the "Export Zip" option in Codepen and will then directly upload this zip onto our servers.
-Unfortunatley Codepen adds in this extra HTML code at the beginning of their code:
+Most of them will be using the "Export Zip" option in CodePen and will then directly upload this zip onto our servers.
+Unfortunatley CodePen adds in this extra HTML code at the beginning of their code:

 ```
 <!DOCTYPE html>